CCdydy/CCdydy.github.io/content/authors/admin/_index.md

     url: https://www.cqu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am looking for new research interests and look forward to making achievements in the field of artificial intelligence.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Computer Vision
-  - Computational Linguistics
+  - Computational Photography
-  - Information Retrieval
+  - D-S Evidence Theory
 # Education to show in About widget
 education:
   courses: